wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

 ## Best Practices for Evidence Management

+1. **Always specify the reporting period** when uploading evidence files
-1. **Use per-metric uploads** to organize evidence files by the metrics they support
+2. **Use per-metric uploads** to organize evidence files by the metrics they support
-2. **Enable OCR for utility bills** to automatically extract consumption data and period
+3. **Enable OCR for utility bills** to automatically extract consumption data and period
-3. **Let the system handle attachments** during form submission to reduce manual steps
+4. **Let the system handle attachments** during form submission to reduce manual steps
-4. **Set appropriate analyzer IDs** for metrics to improve extraction accuracy
+5. **Set appropriate analyzer IDs** for metrics to improve extraction accuracy
-5. **Review OCR results** before submitting forms
+6. **Review OCR results** before submitting forms
-6. **Use period matching** by ensuring evidence periods match the reporting periods of submissions
+7. **Use period matching** by ensuring evidence periods match the reporting periods of submissions

 ## Technical Implementation Details